-A Search to Understand and Resolve Passions of War
+An attempt to Understand and Provide a Solution for Passions of War

 In my opinion, Ehrenreich does well to bring attention to the emotional elements of war, to reject killer instinct and argue that war has a conscious level.
 However, Ehrenreich's point of view fails to tie the good of humanity in with the bad.
 This demonizes the human race and characterizes society as unnatural.
 I believe this pits the reader against society, making it hard for the reader to relate to the material, identify their own personal tendencies, or to internalize constructive solutions.
 Rather, it seems to me that there is a more organic origin for our unsavory passions of war that offers a theme of impartiality, and provides more insight as to how they came to be as well as how to control them.
 If we understand our own basic predispositions, we can start to understand the flaws of society.
 I theorize that we are much more like nature than we realize.
 The origin of our passions of war has less to do with violence and more to do with survival.
 The uplifting emotions of war are not tethered to violence as the root of passion; rather passion is the root of violence.
 I believe that passion is a force of its own and its origin is derived from life's most basic instinct to survive and reproduce.